LinkedInLearning/python-object-oriented-programming-4413110/README.md

 # Python Object-Oriented Programming
 This is the repository for the LinkedIn Learning course Python Object-Oriented Programming.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![Python Object-Oriented Programming][lil-thumbnail-url]

+The object-oriented programming (OOP) features in Python make it easier to build programs of increasing complexity and modularity.
+In this course with instructor Joe Marini, learn how to apply core OOP principles to build programs that are extensible and efficient.
+Joe starts with the basics of defining and using classes and objects.
+Then he moves into more advanced features like abstract base classes and how to implement interfaces.
+He also details some of the more unique features of Python, like magic class methods to make your classes integrate tightly with the Python language and data classes to dramatically reduce the amount of boilerplate code needed to build data-centric objects.

 ## Instructions
 This repository contains two folders for the contents of the course:
 - *Finished*: The fully finished versions of the code examples.
 Intended to be used as a reference and for help with troubleshooting your own code